-You may change your PCP for any reason, at any time.
+You may change your PCP for any reason, at any time by calling Member Services (the number is on the back cover of this booklet.
 Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.

-Should you need or want to change your PCP, you will typically not be limited to specific specialists or hospitals to which the PCP refers you.
-If you want to change PCPs, please call our Member Services number at 1-844-854-6888 or for TTY call 711.
-In most cases the change will be effective on the first (1st) day of the month following the request.
+If you change your PCP this may result in being limited to specific specialists or hospitals to which that PCP refers.
+PCP changes are effective the first of the following month after requesting the change.